simpulton/noterious/README.md

 `npm install`

-And install and run `serve` so you can view it.
+And install and run the `serve` package so you can build the app.

 ```
 npm install -g serve